sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 }
 ```

-To understand what they do, we need to know that when `margin` property has four values, the order is top, right, bottom, left.
-When it has three values, the order is top, left/right, bottom.
-And when it has two values, the order is top/bottom, left/right.
-This creates unnecessary cognitive load, makes code harder to read, edit, and review.
+To understand what they do, we need to know that:

+- when the `margin` property has four values, the order is top, right, bottom, left;
+- when it has three values, the order is top, left/right, bottom;
+- and when it has two values, the order is top/bottom, left/right.

+This creates an unnecessary cognitive load, and makes code harder to read, edit, and review.
 I avoid such shorthands.

-Other problem with shorthand properties is that they may set properties we’re not expecting.
+Another issue with shorthand properties is that they can set values for properties we didn’t intend to change.
 Consider this example:

 ```css
 .block {